Rethinking Whole-Body CT Image Interpretation: An Abnormality-Centric Approach: Introduction

 \section{Introduction}

-Computed Tomography (CT) imaging has become a cornerstone of modern medicine, with over 3 billion scans performed annually around the world.
-The interpretation of these scans—particularly the generation of radiology reports—plays a crucial role in guiding clinical decision-making.
+Computed Tomography (CT) imaging has become a cornerstone of modern medicine, with over 450 million scans performed annually worldwide.
+The interpretation of these scans, particularly the generation of radiology reports, plays a crucial role in clinical decision-making.
 However, systematically identifying and characterizing abnormal findings in whole-body CT images remains a cognitively demanding and time-consuming task for radiologists~\cite{rao2025multimodal}.

-In the recent literature, artificial intelligence has started to make significant progress in CT image interpretation, particularly along two directions: {\em first}, AI models have been developed for organ-level segmentation~\cite{Totalsegmentator,jaus2023towards}, that enable precise anatomical labeling and organ-grounded report generation~\cite{zhang2024radgenome,chen2025large}.
+Advances in artificial intelligence (AI) have shown promising progress in CT image interpretation, primarily along two directions: {\em first}, models developed for organ segmentation~\cite{Totalsegmentator,jaus2023towards} enable precise anatomical labeling and organ-grounded report generation~\cite{zhang2024radgenome,chen2025large}.
 Yet a critical gap remains: segmenting organs alone is insufficient for clinical utility.
-What ultimately matters to clinicians are abnormal findings—lesions and any anomalies that inform diagnosis and treatment; {\em second}, models for automatic report generation have been trained on the recently introduced datasets with paired CT scans and corresponding radiology reports, describing clinical findings and impressions~\cite{chen2024bimcv,hamamci2024foundation}.
-However, these datasets are typically limited to specific anatomical regions—most commonly chest CT—and often lack explicit visual grounding, which reduces explainability and increases the risk of hallucinated content.
-To address the above-mentioned challenges, we aim to explore the potential to develop a system that automatically \textbf{detects, localizes, and describes all abnormal findings across multi-plane, whole-body CT images}.
-This paradigm shift moves beyond regional reporting and anatomical segmentation, aligning AI interpretation more closely with the practical demands of radiological diagnosis.
+What ultimately matters to clinicians are abnormalities, lesions, and any anomalies that inform diagnosis and treatment; {\em second}, models for automatic report generation have been trained on the recent datasets with paired CT scans and radiology reports, describing findings and impressions~\cite{chen2024bimcv,hamamci2024developing}.
+However, these datasets are typically limited to specific anatomical regions, {\em e.g.}, chest CT, and often lack explicit visual grounding, which reduces explainability and increases the risk of hallucinations.
+To address these challenges, we aim to develop a system that \textbf{detects, localizes, and describes all abnormal findings across multi-plane, whole-body CT images} automatically.
+This paradigm shift moves beyond regional reporting and anatomical segmentation, aligning AI interpretation more closely with practical radiological demands.